 The Swedish Medical Products Agency produces statistics on clinical trials in its information series “Information från Läkemedelsverket“.
 Lif, the trade association for the research-based pharmaceutical industry in Sweden, also produces statistics of the member companies’ pre-clinical and clinical research.
 Statistics from 2015 show that the pharmaceuticals industry was then Sweden’s second largest net exporting sector, and that the number of commercial clinical trials using medicines had fallen, while the number of non-commercial medicine trials remained at a fairly constant level.
 Since the middle of the 2000s, the number of applications for clinical trials using medicines from Lif members had fallen from just below 300 per year to just over 100.

-Annual statistics from the Medical Products Agency concerning medicine studies 2017 (pdf, 338 kB, in Swedish)
+Annual statistics from the Medical Products Agency concerning medicine studies (in Swedish) External link, opens in new window.

-The US Federal Drug Association (FDA) has requirements for registration and result reporting of studies using medicines carried out in the USA.
+The U.S. Food and Drug Administration (FDA) has requirements for registration and result reporting of studies using medicines carried out in the USA.
 The studies are registered in clinicaltrials.gov.
 Just like in EudraCT, in this database you can find studies based on medical condition, medicine or where they are carried out.

 In order for a medicine to be approved for marketing in both USA and Europe, the studies must be registered in both EudraCT and in clinicaltrials.gov.
 When it comes to Swedish studies, it is therefore primarily commercial clinical trials using medicines that are registered in clinicaltrials.gov, but it is possible to register all types of clinical studies in this database.